Layr-Labs/eigenlayer-docs/docs/risk/risk-faq.md

 3) Stakers are not exposed to counterparty liquidity risks.

 There are clear differences between EigenLayer and rehypothecation.

+**If the operator I delegate to is honest, will I be slashed?**

+No, in EigenLayer's design, the operator should not be slashed if it honestly carries out its validation services, even if other operators are dishonest and malicious.

+**If the AVS offchain software bug caused a slashing event, would the operator or staker be slashed?**

+No, in EigenLayer's design, software bugs in AVSs should not cause stakers to be slashed.
+In EigenLayer's early stages, guardrails have been designed and will continue to be added to help avoid such scenarios.
+In the future, a veto committee will be put in place to overturn any slashing incidents caused by bugs in the AVS software.

+**If everyone else conducted malicious activities, will I be slashed?**

+No, in EigenLayer's design, you should not be slashed if your operator is not malicious.
+As a staker, even the other AVS operators are all malicious, as long as your operator is not involved in malicious activity, you should not be subject to slashing.

 ## AVS Related